LukeShortCloud/rootpages/src/linux_commands/configuration_management.rst

    :widths: 20, 20

-   "create", "create a new encrypted file"
-   "view", "open an encrypted file as read-only" "edit", "open an encrypted file to write" "--ask-vault-pass", "display a prompt to get the password from stdin"
+   "create", "create a new encrypted file" encrypt_string, encrypt a string instead of a file "view", "open an encrypted file as read-only" "edit", "open an encrypted file to write" "--ask-vault-pass", "display a prompt to get the password from stdin"